 Despite tough economic times, Oman is building for the future.
 Developments in construction, hospitality, telecommunications and tourism mean the Sultanate stands on the brink of a new era.
-Team Y reports on some of the projects.
+Alvin Thomas reports on some of the projects.

 Outlandish towers that reach for the skies, ostentatious buildings that almost defy the laws of physics, and gilded hotel rooms that even the affluent deem ridiculous – it seems the GCC nations take things too far when it comes to showing off their wealth.